HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   )
 }}

-Here we also see an overall increase in usage, workbox-core, the base library got an increase of 14% in usage. workbox-core together with workbox-routing and workbox-strategies used to create a caching strategy that works to serve different artifacts in their webapp to improve performance, so it makes sense they are at the top probably used together.
+Here we also see an overall increase in usage, workbox-core.
+The base library saw an increase of 14% in usage.
+Workbox-core, together with workbox-routing and workbox-strategies, is used to create a caching strategy that works to serve different artifacts in their webapp to improve performance.
+It makes sense they are all at the top as they enable a core benefit of service workers.

-There is also a considerable jump in usage on workbox-precaching, precaching can be used to emulate the model that packaged apps use, with workbox-precaching you can choose assets that will be cached at the time of service worker installation and makes those assets load faster in subsequents visits.
+There is also a considerable jump in usage on workbox-precaching.
+Pre-caching can be used to emulate the model that packaged apps use.
+With workbox-precaching, you can choose assets that will be cached at the time of service worker installation to make those assets load faster in subsequents visits.

 What is surprising is the rise in workbox-sw usage,  because starting with [Workbox 5](https://github.com/GoogleChrome/workbox/releases/tag/v5.0.0), the Workbox team has encouraged developers to create custom bundles of the Workbox runtime instead of using `importScripts()` to load <code>[workbox-sw](https://developers.google.com/web/tools/workbox/modules/workbox-sw)</code> (the runtime).
 The Workbox team will continue supporting <code>workbox-sw</code>, but the new technique is now the recommended approach.
 In fact, the defaults for the build tools have switched to prefer that method.